 Both shaving methods have pros and drawbacks.
 Therefore, it is evident that while they are worth trying, every skin type is more reactive to dry shaving.
 To settle for that perfect shaving method, you should establish which shaving method your skin is more sensitive to.

-Dry shaving cannot provide you with a shave closer to a smooth look.
+Dry shaving cannot provide a shave closer to a smooth look.
 A dry shave will invariably irritate your skin.
 The more you slide the shaver on the upper surface, the worst it becomes.
-For that reason, you should learn how to achieve a perfect look after a dry shave.
-For example, if you use a manual razor for a dry shave, then the blade will increase your chances of becoming irritable.
+Therefore, you should learn to achieve a perfect look after a dry shave.
+For example, if you use a manual razor for a dry shave, the blade will increase your chances of becoming irritable.
 Shaving cream can improve your experience.
 To achieve this, you need to invest in quality brands.
 That way, you can easily prevent your skin from developing razor burns.
 If these are some of the recurring issues for you after shaving, then you need to evade them.
 How?
 You may ask.
 You can begin by investing in invaluable products to wet shave.

 Wet shaving involves applying a cream to your skin before shaving.
-The moisturizer will end up lubricating the area to be shaved, thereby making your work easier.
+The moisturizer will lubricate the area to be shaved, making your work easier.
 Other than that, wet shaving has added advantages.
 It lowers the risks of causing skin irritation or cuts.
 Most likely, you will also not experience razor burns or redness.
 Perhaps one of the notable disadvantages of wet shaving is the increased cost of lubricant and the long hours you will take when shaving.

-Another added advantage in favour of wet shaving is the fact that it can give you a closer shave coupled with a smoother result.
-For both sexes, a wet shave will provide a great close finish, primarily if you use a traditional brush and a quality prepped lather.
-If you happen to be a modern man or woman, then branded razors are in the market.
+Another added advantage of wet shaving is that it can give you a closer shave and a smoother result.
+A wet shave will provide a great close finish for both sexes, primarily if you use a traditional brush and a quality prepped lather.
+If you are a modern man or woman, then branded razors are on the market.
 They are also of different types.
-In addition to the state of technology incorporated in their manufacture, you should obviously achieve a perfect look without damaging your skin.
+In addition to the state of technology incorporated in their manufacture, you should achieve a perfect look without damaging your skin.
 Fresh blades make it easier for you to achieve that cut.
-Now that you have the facts of dry shaving, you should be in a position to choose a better shaving method for your skin.
+Now that you have the facts about dry shaving, you should be in a position to choose a better shaving method for your skin.